Xorux Virtual Appliance

 DB_PASSWORD[]= <password>

-Download latest XorMon NG package xormon-ng-<ver>.tar.gz to /home/lpar2rrd
+Download latest XorMon package xormon-ng-<ver>.tar.gz to /home/lpar2rrd

-• Upgrade XorMon NG
+• Upgrade XorMon

 cd /opt/xorux/xormon-ng/